SilvRHat/Multi_verse-DeliveryService/README.md

 ## Documentation
 The following documents some of my design considerations, implementation, and why this project deserves an A grade.

+## Game Lore
+Coding what you like is fun - seriously!
+So in addition to code documentation I wanted to give personality, life, history to the project by introducing a backstory/ narrative/ lore section to the header files of all level source code.

 ### Summary